SORT BY

 — Modeling and optimization of the French and European electricity mix 2020-2060

 ADEME, the French energy and environment agency has selected Artelys to build and analyse power systems scenarios in coordination with its "Transition(s) 2050" project.
 Four multi-energy carbon-neutral pathways have been built for France.
 Artelys has set up a detailed model able to represent power generation, demand dynamics (including flexibility) and internal networks, with infra-national granularity, from 2020 to 2060.
 System dimensioning and operations have been jointly optimised from 2020 to 2060, with a 5-year timestep, ensuring robustness via hourly granularity over 9 weather scenarios.
 The simulation results allow to derive the following key findings: the transition to energy mixes more reliant on RES-e leads to a more evenly distributed power generation system compared to today’s situation.
 In order to limit network reinforcements and the costs of flexibility provision, investments in generation have to be planned jointly with network developments.
 Notably, commissioning renewables in best-LCOE areas (disregarding network constraints) leads to higher overall costs.
 Along with the reinforcement of interconnectors and the increase of cross-border exchanges, the development of demand-side flexibility is key to ensure that the power system functions in a cost-efficient manner.
 Electric vehicles’ smart-charging and electrolysers’ flexible operations, notably, are crucial to adequately integrate renewables.
 The key modelling assumptions can be found in a dedicated leaflet.
+The results of sensitivity analyses of European exchange capacities are available here.

 Client : ADEME